stijn-dejongh/lovecraft_public_domain/manuscript/the_mound.md

 The yellow scroll with the green script began with a bold, identifying caption and a ceremoniously desperate appeal for belief in incredible revelations to follow:

-> RELACI&Oacute;N DE PáNFILO DE ZAMACONA Y NU&Ntilde;EZ, HIDALGO DE LUARCA
+> RELACIÓN DE PÁNFILO DE ZAMACONA Y NUñEZ, HIDALGO DE LUARCA
-> EN ASTURIAS, TOCANTE AL MUNDO SOTERRáNEO DE XINAIáN, A. D. MDXLV
+> EN ASTURIAS, TOCANTE AL MUNDO SOTERRÁNEO DE XINAIÁN, A. D. MDXLV
 >
-> En el nombre de la sant&iacute;sima Trinidad, Padre, Hijo, y Esp&iacute;ritu-Santo,
+> En el nombre de la santísima Trinidad, Padre, Hijo, y Espíritu-Santo,
 > tres personas distintas y un solo.
-Dios verdadero, y de la sant&iacute;sima Virgen muestra Se&ntilde;ora,
+Dios verdadero, y de la santísima Virgen muestra Señora,
-> YO, PáNFILO DE ZAMACONA, HIJO DE PEDRO GUZMAN Y ZAMACONA, HIDALGO, Y DE LA DO&Ntilde;A
+> YO, PáNFILO DE ZAMACONA, HIJO DE PEDRO GUZMAN Y ZAMACONA, HIDALGO, Y DE LA DOÑA
-> YNéS ALVARADO Y NU&Ntilde;EZ, DE LUARCA EN ASTURIAS, juro para que todo que deco está
+> YNÉS ALVARADO Y NUÑEZ, DE LUARCA EN ASTURIAS, juro para que todo que deco está
 > verdadero como sacramento. . . .

-I paused to reflect on the portentous significance of what I was reading."The Narrative of Pánfilo de Zamacona y Nu&ntilde;ez, gentleman, of Luarca in Asturias, Concerning the Subterranean World of Xinaián, A. D. 1545 " . . .
+I paused to reflect on the portentous significance of what I was reading. _"The Narrative of Pánfilo de Zamacona y Nuñez, gentleman, of Luarca in Asturias, Concerning the Subterranean World of Xinaián, A. D. 1545"_ . . .
 Here, surely, was too much for any mind to absorb all at once.
 A subterranean world--again that persistent idea which filtered through all the Indian tales and through all the utterances of those who had come back from the mound.
 And the date--1545--what could this mean?